ErikVerheul/jacocosonartest/README.md

 # jacocosonartest
-Demo the the measures to take to include code coverage in Sonar when regression testing in a separate module.
+Demo the measures to take to include code coverage in Sonar when regression testing in a separate module.

-Run with mvn clean org.jacoco:jacoco-maven-plugin:prepare-agent -Dmaven.test.failure.ignore=true -Paggegrate verify sonar:sonar -Dsonar.host.url=http://localhost:9000/ if Sonarqube is installed locally.
+Run with mvn clean org.jacoco:jacoco-maven-plugin:prepare-agent -Dmaven.test.failure.ignore=true install sonar:sonar -Dsonar.host.url=http://localhost:9000/ if Sonarqube is installed locally.

 Sonarqube these days does not present separate test coverage data for unit and integration tests.
 Especially collecting the coverage data from the integration tests proved to be difficult.